beegee-tokyo/WisBlock-API/README.md

 ----

 ## Available examples

+**REMARK 1**
+Example code has to be changed to work with WisBlock-API V2 if the example includes custom AT commands!

 - [API Test](./examples/api-test) is a very basic example that sends a dummy message over LoRaWAN
 - [Environment Sensor](./examples/environment) shows how to use the frequent wake up call to read sensor data from a RAK1906
 - [Accelerometer Sensor](./examples/accel) shows how to use an external interrupt to create a wake-up event.